Orpheion: Construction

-In June 2003, University of Dallas students (undergraduate and graduate), alumni, faculty, and Facilities and Grounds staff formed a joint enterprise to designed and constructed the new outdoor theater.
+In June 2003, University of Dallas students (undergraduate and graduate), alumni, faculty, and Facilities and Grounds staff formed a joint enterprise to design and construct the new outdoor theater.
 They selected an area between the Braniff building and the Facilities building, which had been a neglected corner of campus, a dumping ground for rubble and rebar piled up over years to shore up the Facilities parking lot.
 The team reclaimed the former dump and transformed the area into a lush green space, with new sod, trees, sprinkler and drainage system.
 The crew, mostly student volunteers, worked through the torrid Texas summer to lay sod, trim and transplant trees, pack down limestone base, lay down the stage bricks, tear out poison ivy, and more.

 By the end of summer, the space was ready for the inauguration, which took place on September 26, 2003, as faculty dedicated the space to the former Dean of the Rome Campus, who had been an ardent sponsor of outdoor student drama.
 The theater then opened with a student-led revival of Shakespeare's classical comedy, A Midsummer Night's Dream (students had originally staged the play on the Rome Campus during the spring of 2002).
 The stage setting was simple: a post and lintel with two curtains.
 Over the three night run, approximately 500 total students, faculty, alumni, families, and friends sat on the green hillside and watched the play.

 In the summer of 2004, in preparation of the fall play, Shakespeare's madcap comedy Twelfth Night, crews of students and Facilities staff added a "French drain" and more backstage limestone base (to prevent erosion and make entry onto the stage from backstage safer and easier).
 Students also built a much more elaborate scene house, with three (rather than just one) stage entrances, a balcony, and ramps.

 In the fall of 2021, after a long period of disuse, director Stefan Novinski revamped the Orpheion for the mainstage production of Shakespeare's Roman comedy, Comedy of Errors.
 A raised stage of wooden platforms was constructed over the eroded area, with paths cut through the woods to the nearby Facilities building, which was used as a backstage area.

+In May of 2025 to prepare for the next Fall's Mainstage Mark Kirk rebuilt the Orpheion as its predecessor was rotted and unsafe to walk on.
+The renovated Orpheion was made larger in size, better weather-proofed and the paths backstage were replaced with fresh wood.